 Playgrounds and parks are intended to be carefree places for children to play and explore.
-By taking a few simple steps, they can be made enjoyable for children with vision loss too.
+By taking a few simple steps, they can be made enjoyable for children with blindness too.

-Grouping playground components together logically (e.g., by type and intended age group) can make them more accessible to children with vision loss and their families.
+Grouping playground components together logically (e.g., by type and intended age group) can make them more accessible to children with blindness and their families.
 For example, place all toddler equipment in one area.

 Colour is a welcome feature in a playground, and contrasting tones can be used to attract children to specific play structures or to indicate items like curb borders of play areas and edges of raised platforms.